BrandenEK/BlasII.Randomizer/README.md

 ## Useful Info
 - Currently works with both version 1.0.5 and 1.1.0
 - In order to avoid softlocks, it is recommended to use the Save & Quit mod
+- The Quality of Life mod is required for various mechanics to function correctly
 - Pressing 'F8' will display a list of your current settings

 ---